Our identities shape our beliefs of what is possible.

-As a white woman working in social transformation, naming my social location is essential me to owning my motivations, identities and vulnerabilities.
-Naming my privileges and gifts as they live in my daily actions supports me to move in the world knowing what really sources and drives me, where my stumbling blocks are, what I’m holding back on, and where I want to go, and how these elements show up in my daily actions.
+As a white woman working in social transformation and intercultural collaboration, naming my social location is essential me to owning my privileges, motivations and vulnerabilities.
+Naming my gifts supports me to move in the world knowing what really drives me, where my stumbling blocks are, what I’m holding back, where I want to go, and how these elements show up in my daily actions.
 Embodied consciousness is what engages who I really am, and what I do.

 Roots and Legacy

-I am an orphan of white Slavic working class immigrant parents who died when I a toddler, and I grew up as a foster child with an aunt and uncle.
+I am an orphan of white Slavic working-class immigrant parents who died when I a toddler, and I grew up as a foster child with an aunt and uncle.

-The family I grew up with was puritan, violent, and grappled with mental illness and addiction.
-I was never seen as anything more than a foster child by them, and all information of who my family really was, was kept from me.
+The family I grew up with grappled with mental illness, addiction and violence.
+I was never more than a foster child to them, and my original family’s truth was kept from me.
 At the age of 7, as I walked home from school, I asked myself,

-And then, “What kind of 7 year old asks questions like this?”
-I knew that I couldn’t share that thought with anyone, and that the seed of it came from my original parents.
+And then I saw, “What kind of 7 year old asks questions like this?”
+I knew that the seed came from my original parents.
 And I knew that that one day I would know who they really were.

 I was driven for social justice, community development and social innovation, yet always believed that I was never of a place, family, or community.
 Like many social innovators, I loned it and worked on amazing projects, always on the go, excited by the quest of what could be possible for us to create, as ways of living on this gorgeous planet.
 My focus as a facilitator and systems innovator became collaborations grounded in systemic community relationships of diversity, creativity, collectivity and real impacts.